Dallas-Fort Worth International

 Getting to the city

-There are numerous options for transport between the airport and destinations in the surrounding metropolitan area.
-Charter buses, limousines and Dallas Area Rapid Transit public buses are available; passengers should enquire at the Visitor Information Centres located in the baggage claim areas for schedules and information.
+Charter buses, limousines and Dallas Area Rapid Transit public buses are available at the airport; schedules and information are available from the Visitor Information Centres in the baggage claim areas.
 A free shuttle service links all the terminals to the CenterPort/DFW Trinity Railway Express Station about 20 minutes away, from where there are regular departures to Dallas Union Station and Fort Worth.
-Taxis are available from each terminal, shared-ride vans are also available.
-Located near the south entrance, DFW's Rental Car Centre hosts rental car companies.

 GMT -6 (GMT -5 from March to November).